A top of page original.jpg

 Supporting families

-• We offer learning opportunities for parents at coffee mornings with sessions giving advice on anything from trouble potty training to First Aid workshops, some are offered through existing staff or we get external agencies in such as Health Visitors or Autism Beds
+• We offer learning opportunities for parents at coffee mornings with sessions giving advice on anything from potty training to First Aid workshops, some are offered through existing staff or we get external agencies in such as Health Visitors or Autism Beds

 • We offer the opportunity for family enrichment with an annual pass to a local farm and bird of prey centre that allows parents to take their families free of charge.